This beignet recipe is the closest you'll get to New Orleans beignets. These soft pillowy doughnuts are easy to make at home!

 - 2-3 cups powdered sugar

-Combine the water, granulated sugar and yeast in the bowl of a stand mixer (or large mixing bowl).
-Let set for 10 minutes to bloom.
+- Combine the water, granulated sugar and yeast in the bowl of a stand mixer (or large mixing bowl).

-Change to the dough hook and knead the dough until smooth, adding more flour (up to 2-3 Tbs) if necessary.
+- Change to the dough hook and knead the dough until smooth and tacky, adding more flour (up to 2-3 Tbs) if necessary.
 Alternatively, you can knead the dough on a floured surface by hand until smooth.
 Transfer the dough to a large bowl, lightly greased with nonstick spray.
-Cover tightly with plastic wrap and let rise for at least 2 hours.
+Cover tightly with plastic wrap and let rise until doubled in size (about 1 to 2 hours).

-**At this point (after the rise) you can either continue on or store the dough in the refrigerator overnight and complete the rest of the steps in the morning.**
+- **At this point (after the rise) you can either continue on or store the dough in the refrigerator overnight and complete the rest of the steps the next day.**

-Heat at least 1 inch of oil to between 350 to 380 degrees F in a large cast iron skillet or Dutch oven.
+- Heat at least 1 inch of oil to between 350 to 380 degrees F in a large cast iron skillet or Dutch oven.
+(If you chose to refrigerate the dough a day ahead, now is the time to remove it from the fridge.)

-As the oil is heating up, roll the dough out to a large 1/4-inch thick rectangle on a lightly floured surface.
+- As the oil is heating up, roll the dough out to a large ¼-inch thick rectangle on a lightly floured surface.
 Cut into 2-inch squares (pizza cutter works great).
-Once the oil reaches between 350 to 380 degrees F, fry 3 to 5 squares at a time until lightly golden, just a few seconds on each side.
-Tip: Once the dough pops to the top of the oil and puffs a little, flip them every 2-3 seconds to keep from browning too much on either side, and becoming hard to work with.
-Make sure you keep the oil between 350 to 380 degrees by reheating it between batches if necessary.
+Once the oil reaches between 350°F to 380°F, place 3 to 5 squares at a time into the hot oild and fry until lightly golden, just a few seconds on each side.
+TIP: Once the dough pops to the top of the oil and puffs a little, flip them every 2-3 seconds to keep from browning too much on either side.
+Make sure you keep the oil between 350 to 380 degrees by turning the heat high and low as necessary.

-Serve immediately.
-These are best the same day they are made.
+- Serve immediately.
+These are best consumed within the hour.